cosmos/interchain-security/docs/architecture/adr-002-throttle.md

 * A consumer initiated slash attack "starts" when the first slash packet from such an attack is received by the provider.
 * The "initial validator set" for the attack is the validator set that existed on the provider when the attack started.
 * There is a list of honest validators s.t if they are jailed, `X`% of the initial validator set will be jailed.
-* The "final slashed validator" is the last element in the list of honest validators.

 For the following invariant to hold, these assumptions must be true:

-* We assume the total voting power of the chain (as a function of delegations) does not increase over the course of the attack.
+1. We assume the total voting power of the chain (as a function of delegations) does not increase over the course of the attack.
-* The final slashed validator does not have more than `SlashMeterReplenishFraction` of total voting power on the provider.
+2. No validator has more than `SlashMeterReplenishFraction` of total voting power on the provider.
-* `SlashMeterReplenishFraction` is large enough that `SlashMeterReplenishFraction` * `currentTotalVotingPower` > 1.
+3. `SlashMeterReplenishFraction` is large enough that `SlashMeterReplenishFraction` * `currentTotalVotingPower` > 1.
 Ie. the replenish fraction is set high enough that we can ignore the effects of rounding.
-* `SlashMeterReplenishPeriod` is sufficiently longer than the time it takes to produce a block.
+4. `SlashMeterReplenishPeriod` is sufficiently longer than the time it takes to produce a block.

 _Note if these assumptions do not hold, throttling will still slow down the described attack in most cases, just not in a way that can be succinctly described.
 It's possible that more complex invariants can be defined._